 - Miss Rennison – Special Educational Needs and Disabilities Co-ordinator

-- Mrs Richardson – Speech and Language Co-ordinator / Designated lead for child protection
+- Mrs Richardson – Speech and Language Co-ordinator / Designated lead for safeguarding

 - Mrs Walker – Parent Support Advisor

 Welcome to our school SEND page.
 At Park End Primary we are committed to providing the best educational experience for every child in our school.
-Any child, regardless of their gender, disability, ethnicity, ability or social background has the right to a high-quality, broad and balanced curriculum.
-Some children have additional educational needs and require some extra support to ensure they reach their full potential within an inclusive setting.
-It is the Pastoral Support Team’s job to identify and meet the needs of children who require this additional help.
+Any child, regardless of their gender, disability, ethnicity, ability or social background has the right to a high-quality, broad, inclusive and balanced curriculum.
+Some children have additional educational needs and require extra support to ensure they reach their full potential within an inclusive setting.
+It is the SEND team’s job to identify and meet the needs of children who require this additional help.

 Children with SEND will have difficulties in one, or more, of the follow areas: